magedrifaat/Ceu-Arduino-IDE/README.md

 Commits starting from 1 jun.
 2020 on this branch are all the code written for the project during the GSoC program.

-A full diff covering all added code: https://github.com/magedrifaat/Ceu-Arduino-IDE/compare/master...ceu-language-integration
+A full diff covering all added code: https://github.com/magedrifaat/Ceu-Arduino-IDE/compare/ceu-language-integration@%7B01-06-20%7D..ceu-language-integration@%7B20-08-20%7D
 ## Project Description
-In this project, I implemented full support for the Céu programming language in the Arduino IDE.
+In this project, I implemented:
+ - Full support for the Céu programming language in the Arduino IDE.
 This includes Céu, pico-Céu and improved support for Céu-Arduino which was firstly implemented last year outside of the program.
-Language features include opening code files, compiling and running/uploading the scripts, menu items for examples and libraries specific for the language and its bindings, and syntax features like syntax highlighting, auto indentation, auto formatting and code folding.
+ - Language features include opening code files, compiling and running/uploading the scripts.
+ - Céu Menu for examples and libraries specific for the language and its bindings.
+ - And syntax features like syntax highlighting, auto indentation, auto formatting and code folding.

 I also implemented some major features in the IDE itself which will make future development much easier.
-These features include: A plugin architecture to write plugins for the IDE which makes it easy to add new features to the IDE without having to modify the core code of the IDE.
-I also implemented support for user defined project types which permits adding complete support for user defined languages and project types through preferences and plugins only.
+These features include:
+ - A plugin architecture to write plugins for the IDE which makes it easy to add new features to the IDE without having to modify the core code of the IDE.
+ - Support for user defined project types which permits adding complete support for user defined languages and project types through preferences and plugins only.
+ - Command line input for the IDE console which permits running scripts that accepts user input inside the IDE just like an external terminal.

 ## Documentation
 ### Getting Started